Donald Trump Put Off Coronavirus Call With China’s President To Chat With Sean Hannity In Fox News Interview

 But Trump took a shot at Cuomo on the air during his interview with Hannity on Thursday.

-The previous day, Cuomo had criticized the federal government for providing New York with only 400 ventilators, a vital piece of equipment for treating the most severely affected coronavirus patients.
-Cuomo said that New York required 30,000 ventilators to treat the number of patients anticipated to overwhelm hospitals in the state, as quoted by ABC News.
+The previous day, the New York governor had criticized the federal government for providing the state with only 400 ventilators, a vital piece of equipment for treating the most severely affected coronavirus patients.
+He said that New York required 30,000 ventilators to treat the number of patients anticipated to overwhelm hospitals in the state, as quoted by ABC News.

 “I don’t believe you need 40,000 or 30,000 ventilators,” Trump said to Hannity.
 “You know, you go to major hospitals, sometimes they have two ventilators.”

-In the interview, Trump also attacked Washington State Governor Jay Inslee for “always complaining,” saying that Inslee “should be doing more.”
+In the interview, Trump also attacked Washington Governor Jay Inslee for “always complaining,” saying that he “should be doing more.”

-That number now exceeds the 81,782 total cases in China, where the pandemic originated, and which has a population more than four times that of the U.S..
+That number now exceeds the 81,782 total cases in China, where the virus originated.